 Still Concerned About Your Illinois Personal Injury Claim?

-Rosenfeld Injury Lawyers has helped many people across Illinois understand the intricacies of the legal system.
+Rosenfeld Injury Lawyers LLC has helped many people across Illinois understand the intricacies of the legal system.
 Many facets of litigation are not intuitive and require some practical explanation.
 Statutes of limitations are one prime example of that problem, especially for Cerebral Palsy cases.
 We explain a lot of this when we meet with clients in our initial consultation.
-To set up yours, and to begin buiding your case for recovery, contact the birth injury attorneys at Rosenfeld Injury Lawyers today.
+To set up yours, and to begin buiding your case for recovery, contact the birth injury attorneys at Rosenfeld Injury Lawyers LLC today.

 For additional information see the following pages:

 - How Can a Cerebral Palsy Lawyer Help?

 - How Can I Bring a Cerebral Palsy Lawsuit?